rhaulChaurasiya786/js-learning/basic/02-Scope.md

 # Scope
+- The scope is generally referred to as the logical boundary within which your variables are accessible.
 - Scope means the area in your code where a variable or value can be seen or used.
 If something is outside the scope, you can’t use it from where you are.
 - The scope is the current context of execution in which values and expressions are "visible" or can be referenced.
 If a variable or expression is not in the current scope, it will not be available for use.
 Scopes can also be layered in a hierarchy, so that child scopes have access to parent scopes, but not vice versa.
 - Scope in JavaScript refers to the accessibility or visibility of variables and expressions.
 That means the space where an item, such as a variable or a function, is visible and accessible in your code.